Audit committee oversight responsibilities

 • The confidential, anonymous submission of employee concerns regarding questionable accounting or auditing matters

-Companies use various procedures, but the most common method of receiving tips from both inside and outside the organization is through a telephone and web-based hotline administered by an internal department or a third party.
+Companies use various procedures, but the most common method of receiving tips from both inside and outside the company is through a telephone and web-based hotline administered by an internal department or a third party.
 If the hotline is administered internally, operators should be trained on where to direct questions or complaints, including those related to human resources, with continuous coverage provided.
 An anonymous reporting option should be available.
 Telephone operators working in human resources, customer service, and investor relations should be prepared to answer questions on how to submit concerns and complaints regarding financial reporting.

 Employees should be made aware of reporting channels and encouraged to report known or suspected violations of laws or company policy.
 This information can be included in the code of ethics, the employee handbook, human resources orientation, ethics training, and periodic communications.
 Instructions for submitting questions or complaints can be posted in company facilities and on intranet sites.
-The company’s public website is a natural vehicle for communicating ethics and compliance procedures to individuals outside the organization.
+The company’s public website is a natural vehicle for communicating ethics and compliance procedures to individuals outside the company.

 The audit committee should work with management to confirm that the appropriate members of management are aware of questions or complaints received from internal sources and third parties, including vendors, through the various reporting methods available.
 Responsibility for investigating questions or concerns and reporting back to the audit committee often falls on individuals in the ethics and compliance, internal audit, legal, or risk management departments.